 Geraghty holds a Bachelor of Arts from Colgate University and a Doctor of Humane Letters, honoris causa, from Florida Southern College.
-Geraghty was appointed to the Tampa Electric Co. board of directors in May 2017.
+Geraghty was appointed to the board of directors in May 2017.

-Pam Iorio is the president and chief executive officer of Big Brothers Big Sisters of America, the country's oldest and most effective mentoring organization.
-Iorio has led the organization since March 2014.
+Pam Iorio is the former president and chief executive officer of Big Brothers Big Sisters of America, the country's oldest and most effective mentoring organization.

 Iorio served two terms as mayor of Tampa, from 2003 to 2011, and is credited with helping to revitalize downtown, construction of the Curtis Hixon Waterfront Park, a reduction in crime and improved investments in infrastructure.
 Iorio also served on the Hillsborough County Commission and three terms as the county's supervisor of elections.

-Iorio is a past leader-in-residence at the John H. Sykes College of Business at the University of Tampa.
+Iorio serves on the Council of Advisors of the Bob Graham Center for Public Service.
+She is a past leader-in-residence at the John H. Sykes College of Business at the University of Tampa.
+In 2020, she was inducted into the Tampa Bay Business Hall of Fame.
 Iorio graduated from The American University in Washington, D.C. with a Bachelor of Science in Political Science, and holds a Master of Arts in History from the University of South Florida.
-Iorio was appointed to the Tampa Electric Co. board of directors in May 2017.
+Iorio was appointed to the board of directors in May 2017.

-Rhea Law is the former chief executive officer and chair of the board of Fowler White Boggs, a Florida law firm.
+Rhea Law is the president of the University of South Florida.
+Previously, she was the chief executive officer and chair of the board of Fowler White Boggs, a Florida law firm.
 Law led the merger of Fowler with a national firm, Buchanan Ingersoll & Rooney, in 2014.
-She continues to serve there in an of-counsel position.

 Ralph R. Tedesco